Canop/dysk/README.md

 [l4]: https://miaou.dystroy.org/3768?Rust

-A small linux utility listing your filesystems.
+A modern linux utility listing your filesystems.

 ![screenshot](doc/screenshot.png)

+Besides traditional columns, the `dsk` column helps you identify your physical devices:

+* `rem` : a removable device (most often an USB key)
+* `HDD` : a rotational disk
+* `SSD` : a solid state storage device, usually quite fast

+All sizes are based on the current SI recommendations: 1M is one million bytes.

 ## Installation